eolamijuwon/Eswatini_CoverAGE/README.md

 ```

 -   We will also overlay the visualization with the country's flag, as earlier mentioned.
-To do this, we will need to create a dedicated folder for this project on your computer to enhance reproducibility.
-Move the national flag into this folder and use the `setwd()` function to point to the folder on your computer.
-E.g: `setwd("C:/Users/RstatUser/Animating Coronavirus/")`
+To do this, we will download the image directly from GitHub to R using the `imager` package.

 ```{r warning=FALSE}
 eswatini_logo <- load.image("https://raw.githubusercontent.com/eolamijuwon/Eswatini_CoverAGE/main/Images/Eswatini_flag.png")